This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Preheat the oven to 325ºF and line a 9-inch square baking dish with parchment paper.
 (Grease the pan first, so the parchment paper will stay in place.)
-In a food processor, combine the avocado (peel and pit removed), cacao powder, eggs, coconut sugar, almond butter, baking powder, vanilla, and salt.
+In a food processor, add the avocado, cacao powder, eggs, coconut sugar, almond butter, baking powder, vanilla, and salt.
 Process until smooth, stopping to scrape down the bowl as needed.

 • Fold in the chocolate chips, then pour the batter into the prepared pan.
 (Decorate the top with a few extra chocolate chips, if desired.)